-Sales Process Improvement Facilitated Enquiry is a structured method for evaluating organisational effectiveness against established best practice.
+Sales Process Improvement Facilitated Enquiry is a structured method for evaluating organisational effectiveness against established or commonly understood best practice.

-It examines sales process steps, governance, measurement, and maintenance from the set of eight functional perspectives illustrated.
+The enquiry examines sales process steps, sales stages, governance, measurement, and maintenance from the set of eight functional perspectives illustrated.

 Comparing current practice with commonly established ‘best practice’ reveals improvement opportunities.

-It leads to the preparation of detailed change management plans that improve the sales process steps, governance, measurement, and maintenance for selected perspectives.
+It leads to the preparation of detailed change management plans for sales process improvement, governance clarification, measurement automation, and method maintenance for selected enquiry perspectives.

 Cut the cost of selling, improve business predictability, and increase sales performance through a process of managed change.